 The foreign dividends of R5 000 (R100 000 \times 5%) received by Resident Company A and Resident Company B are included in their gross income under paragraph (k) of the definition of "gross income" in section 1(1).
-From Resident Company A's perspective the foreign dividend qualifies for exemption under section 10B(2)(a) because in determining whether the 10% requirement of the participation exemption is met, the direct holding of the total equity shares and voting rights of the taxpayer concerned (Resident Company A) plus the direct holdings of other companies forming part of the same group of companies (Resident Company B) is taken into account.
+From Resident Company A's perspective the foreign dividend qualifies for exemption under section 10B(2)(a) because in determining whether the 10% requirement of the participation exemption is met, the direct holding of the total equity shares and voting rights of the taxpayer concerned (Resident Company A) plus the direct holdings of other companies forming part of the same group of companies (Resident Company B) are taken into account.
 Resident Company A's holding of 5% plus Resident Company B's holding of 5% meet the threshold of 10%.
 Resident Company A therefore qualifies for the exemption under section 10B(2)(a).
+For the same reasons Resident Company B also qualifies for the exemption under section 10B(2)(a).

-Example 8 - Application of the participation exemption - Section 10B(2)(a)
+Example 8 - Application of the participation exemption [section 10B(2)(a)]